Mathematics Institute of the Triangle

 2nd grader finding common nth difference is n factorial (n!)

 Students figured out that when we raise a number to the nth power, it takes n differences to become a constant, but this 2nd grader knew about and applied factorials to find the actual constant!
+Several students explored on their own what amounts to a discrete case of Taylor Series, studied in second semester calculus.

 Math Parties